 - be able to move the charity to recovery and a return to a more normal operating environment and what will indicate that this is achievable, or

 - need to consider closing the charity and the trigger points that will indicate this.
 To support this decision, it is helpful to have an understanding of the likely costs of closure.
 The Government has outlined some proposed relaxations for companies to insolvency law and directors of charitable companies should take advice on how this may affect a decision to close.

 You should report a ‘serious incident’ to the Commission when your assessment reveals that either:

-- the scale of financial loss threatens the charity’s ability to operate and serve its beneficiaries, or
+- the scale of the financial loss threatens the charity’s ability to operate and serve its beneficiaries, or

 - the charity’s financial reserves or other measures are not sufficient to cover the losses.